Robert-Freire/epcis/Perf analysis/EPCIS_Performance_Architecture_Hybrid_Phasing.md

 # EPCIS Performance Architecture — Hybrid Strategy & Phased Migration

+> **Code References:** File paths and line numbers in this document are accurate as of December 30, 2024.
+If line numbers have changed, search for the code pattern or function name described.

 ## Purpose

 This document defines the EPCIS performance optimization strategy using a **Hybrid architecture**: